Study looks at inflammatory syndrome in kids with COVID-19

 Researchers found more than half of the patients were boys and the average age was 8.
 Most of the children were previously healthy but 6% were classified as overweight and 39% were considered obese.

-Schleien said even though the median age was 8, they saw patients across the pediatric spectrum — from two years of age to 17 years old.
+Schleien said even though the median age was 8, they saw patients across the pediatric spectrum — from 2 years of age to 17.

 All tested positive for COVID-19 or the antibodies.
 Virtually all of the children in the study, 97%, had gastrointestinal symptoms such as vomiting, diarrhea and abdominal pain and 79% required an intensive level of care.
 Six of them had to be placed on ventilators.